Romain7426/Mouton1/README.md

    On the other hand, scripting language are easier when recursively interpreted.
 But the linearization & step-wise design implied to break that down.
 What should have been was to take the full step and develop a bytecode.
 We did not know that, but, in facts, bytecode is not very complicated - so that step could have been taken.
 Instead, a halfway solution was designed, the worst of the two worlds: stepped interpretation (it's an oxymoron; by definition, interpretation is a recursive process).
 Never do «stepped interpretation» - it's complicated as hell - bytecode is simpler.
  - (d) As of now, I rewrote that whole part.
 It generates bytecode.
 It's easier, more powerfull, less buggy, and simpler.
 The narrative description language is called «PScript» for «Pascal Scripting Language».
 I tried to make as simple as possible, with variables, type-less as Scheme, no *lex* and no *yacc*.
 There are many things to be improved, to be tested, but the core works, and works pretty well.
  - (e) The program now has an explicit kernel part, and two explicit cooperative threads: script & game.
 It makes much more sense.
+ - (f) A good consequence of cooperative threads is that the temporal DSL can be in any language, including plain *C*.
+As a proof of concept, I did implement some scripts in plain *C*.
+Meaning that it is not even necessary to develop to dedicated languages to do that.
+(Geez - Had we known that...!)